Why BECOME A CNA?

-Exciting and challenges await as a STNA, Phlebotomy or CPR certified person.
+Exciting and challenges await as a CNA, Phlebotomy or CPR certified person.
 Learn more!

-There are several reasons why someone might choose to become an STNA:
+There are several reasons why someone might choose to become an CNA:

 • Compassion for helping others: